Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 Here’s how it looks after subjecting this robot to rigorous cleaning experiments.

-The filter’s holes are small enough to sift out larger dirt particles, keeping the primary HEPA filter from being clogged too quickly.
+The filter’s holes are small enough to sift out larger dirt particles, keeping the primary HEPA filter from clogging too quickly.

 Another plus with the Yeedi Mop Station container is the wide opening, so emptying dirt is straightforward.